For the 2023-24 school year, there are 5 community colleges serving 10,647 students in Shelby County County, Tennessee.

 How diverse are community college in Shelby County, TN?

-Shelby County, TN community college are approximately 68% minority students (majority Black).
+Community colleges in Shelby County, TN are approximately 100% minority students ().

 Recent Articles